-- Domestic students must present in person a valid photo ID issued by the U.S Federal Government, a U.S. state, or a U.S. territory or overseas possession.
-(Examples: driver's license, state-issued photo ID card, U.S. military ID.)
+- A valid photo ID issued by a U.S. state, territory, or the U.S. Federal Government (examples: driver's license, state-issued photo ID card, U.S. military ID)

 No other documentation can be accepted other than those above.
 Unacceptable documents include, but are not limited to: